Shielding of external magnetic field by dynamic nuclear polarization in (In,Ga)As quantum dots: Sample and setup

-\textit{Sample and setup - } The sample was grown by molecular beam epitaxy on a (100)-oriented GaAs substrate and consists of 20 layers of $10^{10}$\,cm$^{-2}$ (In,Ga)As QDs separated by $60\,$nm GaAs layers~\cite{Greilich2006}.
+The sample was grown by molecular beam epitaxy on a (100)-oriented GaAs substrate and consists of 20 layers of $10^{10}$\,cm$^{-2}$ (In,Ga)As QDs separated by $80\,$nm GaAs layers~\cite{Greilich2006}.
 A silicon $\delta$-doping layer was placed $16\,$nm above each QD layer, providing on average a single resident electron per dot.
-The sample was thermally annealed at $945\,^{\circ}$C, to homogenize the QD size distribution and to shift the central QD emission energy to 1.39\,eV.
-The Indium to Gallium ratio in the QDs is approximately 35 to 65~\cite{Petrov2008}.
-The sample is placed in a cryostat at the temperature of $5.3\,$K. The photoluminescence (PL) spectrum (gray) together with the $g$-factor dispersion (black line) is shown in Fig.~S1(a) (see also Supplementary Note 1).
+The sample was thermally annealed at $945\,^{\circ}$C to homogenize the QD size distribution and to shift the central QD emission energy to 1.39\,eV.
+The indium to gallium ratio in the QDs is approximately 35 to 65~\cite{Petrov2008}.
+The sample is placed in a cryostat at the temperature of $5.3\,$K and an external magnetic field ($B_{x}$) applied transverse to the light propagation (Voigt geometry).
+The photoluminescence (PL) spectrum (gray shaded area) together with the $g$-factor dispersion (solid black line) can be found in Fig.~\ref{fig1}(a).

-The sample is placed in an external magnetic field ($B_{\rm x}$) applied transverse to the light propagation (Voigt geometry).
-The key element in the setup is a Ti:Sapphire laser emitting pulses of $150\,$fs pulse duration with $1\,$GHz repetition frequency, equivalent to a pulse separation $T_R = 1\,$ns.
+The key element in the setup is a Ti:Sapphire laser emitting pulses of $150\,$fs pulse duration with $1\,$GHz repetition frequency, equivalent to a pulse separation $T_{\text{R}} = 1\,$ns.
 The pump and probe beams pass through individual spectral filters, formed by a grating and a slit.
-Thereby we reduce the pulse spectral width to about $2\,$meV and extend the duration to 2\,ps.
+Thereby we reduce the pulse spectral width to about $2\,$meV and extend the duration to 2\,ps, see the red shaded areas in Fig.~\ref{fig1}(a).
 A mechanical delay line provides the variable time delay $t$ between pump and probe pulses.
 A double modulation scheme is implemented by modulating the pump beam between left- and right-circular polarization at $84\,$kHz, while the probe beam is intensity modulated at $100\,$kHz for fixed vertical polarization.
 The pump beam is focused to a diameter of $50\,\mu$m, the probe beam to 40\,$\mu$m.
 The average laser power is $4\,$mW for the pump and $0.15\,$mW for the probe beam.
 An optical polarization bridge is used to measure the Faraday rotation~(FR) of the transmitted probe behind the sample.